EveSeward/Assignment-3/README.md

 ## Local Moran's I

-Local Moran's I or LISA, is different from Global Moran's I in that it provides us with a statistic for each location with an assessment of significance (source).
+Local Moran's I or LISA, is different from Global Moran's I in that it provides us with a statistic for each location with an assessment of significance (Anselin, 2020).
 The main difference between the two is that instead of providing single measures of Moran's I, expected I, variance, and z-score, LISA provides us with these statistics for every single location (i) in the dataset.

 The calculation for Local Moran’s I has many of the same features as the global calculation, although arranged differently.
 $$
 I_i = \frac{x_i - \bar{x}}{S_i^2}\sum{_{j=1}^n}W_{i,j}(x_j - \bar{x})\space \space where \space \space S_i^2 = \frac{\sum_{i=1}^n (x_i - \bar{x})^2}{n-1}
 $$

 Again, instead of typing out these calculations, we'll use the "localmoran()" function from the "spdep" package library and input our variables and weighting scheme.
+This process is shown in the code below:

 ```{r Local Morans I, echo=TRUE, eval=TRUE, warning=FALSE}
 #Calculate LISA test for Income